LukaszMossakowski/GiveInGoodHands/README.md

 ## General info

-The app was created as final project after 3 months Python Developer course in Coders Lab IT school.
-The main aim was to sum up skills in Django and many others.
+The app was created as my second individual project prepared as part of Portfolio Lab at Coders Lab after 3 months Python Developer course in Coders Lab IT school.
+The main aim was to sum up and develope skills in Django, JavaScript and many others.

-Medicine Registration is the web application with functionalities typical for medical center (medical registration) and every similar business.

 The Medicine Registration application allows: